Mike Motschenbacher

 Mike Motschenbacher is an American politician.
-He is the member-elect for the 47th district of the North Dakota House of Representatives.
+He serves as a Republican member for the 47th district of the North Dakota House of Representatives.

 Life and career

-Motschenbacher was executive director of the North Dakota Gaming Alliance.
+Motschenbacher is executive director of the North Dakota Gaming Alliance.
 He was also president of the North Dakota Hospitality Association.

 In 2022, Motschenbacher was elected to represent the 47th district of the North Dakota House of Representatives, succeeding Robb Eckert.
-He assumes office in 2023.
+He assumed office in 2023.